OSIsoft Enterprise UI Framework

 light and dark skins

-I provided full UI specifications and design-time tooling support, including a matching design library for UX and UI designers in Sketch format.
-I also provided as a design guidebook that describes not just what the framework contains, but when to choose one interaction pattern over another – for example, when to use modal dialogs and when to avoid them.
+We provided full UI specifications and design-time tooling support, including a matching design library for UX and UI designers in Sketch format.
+We also provided a design guidebook that describes not just what the framework contains but also when to choose one interaction pattern over another — for example, when to use modal dialogs and when to avoid them.

 design documentation

-I also wrote and illustrated engineering documentation to ensure both future engineers and future designers would have a shared understanding of how to best make use of the UI framework in their products.
+We also wrote and illustrated engineering documentation to ensure that future engineers and designers would have a comprehensive and shared understanding of how to best use the UI framework in their products, instilling confidence in the successful implementation of the framework.

 engineering documentation

-Beyond the written documentation, I provided the engineering team with architectural and interaction guidance to ensure that the final product met the product teams' expectations.
-I reviewed developer check-ins, helping guiding the direction the codebase took, prototyped screens with the emerging codebase to assess real-world performance, and communicated progress with stakeholders across the organization.
+Beyond the written documentation, we provided the engineering team with architectural and interaction guidance to ensure that the final product met the product teams' expectations.
+We reviewed developer check-ins, helped guide the direction of the codebase, prototyped screens with the emerging codebase to assess real-world performance, and communicated progress with stakeholders across the organization.

-The end result was just what the client had set out to achieve: a harmonization of user interface paradigms and styles across a wide variety of products that carries the product suite into the next generation.
+The result was just what the client had set out to achieve: a harmonization of user interface paradigms and styles across various products that carries the product suite into the next generation.

 unified look and feel across applications